17 Tips For The Best Game Day At The Michigan Big House

 The Michigan State University football stadium photographed outside, 17 Tips For The Best Game Day At The Michigan Big House

 Seeing a football game with over 100,000 people decked out in maize and blue is a true community experience.
-Planning ahead is the key to a successful Saturday in Ann Arbor, so you know where you want to stay, park, eat, and what to wear to the game.
+Planning is the key to a successful Saturday in Ann Arbor, so you know where you want to stay, park, eat, and what to wear to the game.
 Find your seat and be ready to cheer, "Go Blue!" with the Michigan faithful.

 Share this post -